UPDATED: AUGUST 25, 2023 | 1 MIN READ

 Can you get birth control on your own?

-In most states across the US, teens can get birth control without their parents’ permission.
-Instead, they can visit their nearest Planned Parenthood health center or their regular health care provider for a prescription.
+In most states across the US, teens can get birth control without their parent’s permission.
+Instead, they can visit their nearest Planned Parenthood health center or regular health care provider for a prescription.

 How do you ask for birth control?

 Make an appointment with your doctor or health clinic, or visit a local Planned Parenthood.
-Speak to a provider you trust to manage your birth control and discuss the best contraceptive option for your needs.
+Speak to a provider you trust to manage your birth control and discuss the best contraceptive option.
 The conversation is easiest if you come to your appointment prepared.

 Find Health Insurance Coverage That Offers Free Birth Control